Find Grad Schools

 Master’s Degrees in Divinity/Ministry

 A master's degree in divinity studies is offered at 236 colleges in the United States.
-This degree is more popular with male students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 6.8% of divinity studies graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 32% were students from an underrepresented racial-ethnic group.
+Also, 6.1% of divinity studies graduates were international students.

 Education Levels of Divinity Studies Majors